Almagboul/Projects/README.md

 ### welcome to my Data Analytics Projects

-# Project 1 Data Analysis Using Python & Power BI
+# Project 1  Udemy Courses Analysis (Data Analysis Using Python & Power BI)
-## (Title: Udemy Courses Analysis)

 ### Overview
 This project analyzes a dataset of Udemy courses to uncover insights about course offerings, popularity, and trends over time.
 The dataset includes attributes such as course title, price, number of subscribers, number of reviews, and more.
 The goal is to provide valuable information for business decisions and strategic planning.